Jim Sutherland

 James Swanson Sutherland (August 20, 1914 – June 21, 1980) was an American football player and coach.
-He was the head coach at Washington State University in Pullman from 1956 to 1963, with a record in eight seasons.
+He was the head coach at Washington State University from 1956 to 1963, with a record in eight seasons.
 An innovator, Sutherland ran a prototypical run-and-shoot offense at WSU in the early 1960s.

 Born in Winnipeg, Manitoba, Sutherland moved from Canada to southern California at age nine and graduated from Inglewood High School in 1933.
 He attended the University of Southern California (USC) and was a halfback for the Trojans from 1934 to 1936, listed at and 184 lb.